Shopify/erb_lint/README.md

 To run tests:

 1. run `bundle install` to install `rspec`
+2. make sure you have ruby `2.3.0` installed.

-2. `bundle exec rspec spec` to run the test suite.
+3. `bundle exec rspec spec` to run the test suite.

 ## License